andrewbowen19/ClusterEclipsingBinaries/outreach/writing/README.md

+# Thesis Writing

-This part of our repo is dedicated to the writing of my thesis.
+This part of our repo is dedicated to the writing and compiling of my senior thesis.

 The requisite .tex files are located in the **thesis** directory as well as additional auxillary files to compile the latex script.
 Requisite figures should reside in the **figures** sub-directory and can be downloaded [at this link](https://northwestern.box.com/s/v9j0x3sw29gd6myqchcrgzrvotm8ltgb).
 The figures directory and corresponding folder on box have the requisite structure for the latex script to compile.